 Something new and silly for you in the blog today, Gentle Reader.

-For no good reason what-so-ever, below are the opening lines to the third chapter in many of my Parasolverse books…
+For no good reason what-so-ever, below are the opening lines to the third chapter in my Parasolverse series books…

 The Parasol Protectorate

 - “Bollocks,” said Lord Maccon, upon seeing who stood before him.